-2. Less is More
+2. Less is more

 Brands often feel the need to shove as many value props or competing visual elements in a single ad, which often ends up hurting performance more than helping.
 Use concise copy and break up text in a way that’s easy to digest.
-Make sure the objective and CTA of the creative are immediately clear, the message is easy to understand, and all copy is legible on different media placements and devices.
+Make sure the objective and CTA of the creative are immediately clear, the message is easy to understand and all copy is legible on different media placements and devices.

-4. Triple C: Clear Concise Copy
+4. Triple C: clear concise copy

-Tip: Break up long-form copy into checklists with emojis to make the messaging more digestible and add a touch of brand personality.
+Tip: Break up long-form copy into checklists with emojis to make the messaging more digestible and to add a touch of brand personality.

-5. Compelling RTBs
+5. Compelling RTB's

 Tip: Create an RTB bank of concise claims and messaging points that your creative team can pull from when iterating creative concepts.

 When it comes to creative, authenticity can take on many forms.
-Branded content needs to be authentic to the brand’s guidelines and tone, whereas UGC content needs to be authentic to the creator’s voice and following.
-From a platform perspective, TikTok and Reddit require bespoke creatives that feel native to those platforms where Meta properties can handle more direct response creatives.
+Branded content needs to be authentic to the brand’s guidelines and tone, whereas user-generated content (UGC) needs to be authentic to the creator’s voice and following.
+From a platform perspective, TikTok and Reddit require bespoke creatives that feel native to those platforms, where asmMeta properties can handle more direct response creatives.
 Regardless of the placement, your creative tone should be branded yet human to drive authenticity and relatability.

-Tip: Don’t be afraid to be a little unpolished.
-People want to see something real.
+Tip: Don’t be afraid to be a little unpolished; people want to see something real.